^

 , medical expert

-As etiotropic treatment of pseudotuberculosis, levomycetin is prescribed in the age-related dose for 7-10 days.
-If there is no effect or if there is an exacerbation after the withdrawal of levomycetin, a course of treatment with cephalosporin antibiotic of III and IV generation should be conducted.
-In severe forms, you can prescribe two antibiotics, taking into account their compatibility.
-With mild forms of pseudotuberculosis antibiotics can not be used.
-There are data on the effectiveness of anaferon use in children.
+As an etiotropic treatment for pseudo-tuberculosis, levomycetin is prescribed in an age-appropriate dose for 7-10 days.
+If there is no effect or if there is an exacerbation after discontinuing levomycetin, a course of treatment with a cephalosporin antibiotic of the third and fourth generation should be administered.
+In severe forms, two antibiotics can be prescribed, taking into account their compatibility.
+In mild forms of pseudo-tuberculosis, antibiotics may not be used.
+There is data on the effectiveness of using children's anaferon.

-For the purpose of detoxification, intravenous infusions of reamberin solution of 1.5%, rheopolyglucin, albumin, 10% glucose solution are prescribed.
+For the purpose of detoxification, intravenous infusions of 1.5% reamberin solution, rheopolyglucin, albumin, and 10% glucose solution are prescribed.

-In severe cases of pseudotuberculosis, corticosteroids are recommended for 1-2 mg / kg of prednisolone per day in 3 divided doses for 5-7 days.
+In severe cases of pseudo-tuberculosis, corticosteroids are recommended at a rate of 1-2 mg/kg of prednisolone per day in 3 doses for 5-7 days.
 They are especially indicated in the development of erythema nodosum and polyarthritis.

-Of great importance is the proper storage of vegetables, fruits and other food products, excluding the possibility of their infection with rodents.
-Strict sanitary control of cooking technology is needed, especially dishes that are not heat treated (salads, vinaigrettes, fruits, etc.), as well as water supply in rural areas.
+Proper storage of vegetables, fruits and other food products is of great importance, eliminating the possibility of their infection by rodents.
+Strict sanitary control of food preparation technology is necessary, especially dishes that are not subjected to heat treatment (salads, vinaigrettes, fruits, etc.), as well as water supply in rural areas.

-Anti-epidemic measures in the outbreak are generally the same as in intestinal infections.
-After hospitalization, the patient is disinfected.
-Specific prophylaxis is not developed.
+Anti-epidemic measures at the site of infection are generally the same as for intestinal infections.
+After hospitalization of the patient, final disinfection is carried out.
+Specific prevention has not been developed.

 The iLive portal does not provide medical advice, diagnosis or treatment.